GRAPH ICON

 Blank samples usually consists of a homogenous marble that is known to contain only background metal values.
 Both low-grade and high-grade rock standards are also inserted into the sample stream, Insertion frequency follows industry-standard practice of at least 5% total (we use 6.5%) QA/QC samples including duplicates, standards and blanks.
 Subsequently, about 5% of the sample pulps are re-analyzed by a different laboratory for control purposes.
 Multi-element major and trace element geochemistry is done approximately every 20 samples for rock type identification and alteration vectoring.

-Unless otherwise stated, the scientific and technical data contained within this website was reviewed and approved by Fred Speidel, P.Geo., M.Sc., Vice-President Exploration, who is responsible for ensuring that the geologic information provided on this website is accurate and acts as a “qualified person” under National Instrument 43-101 Standards of Disclosure for Mineral Projects.
+Unless otherwise stated, the scientific and technical data contained within this website was reviewed and approved by Ian R. Cunningham-Dunlop, P.Eng., B.ASc., Vice-President Technical Services, who is responsible for ensuring that the geologic information provided on this website is accurate and acts as a “qualified person” under National Instrument 43-101 Standards of Disclosure for Mineral Projects.